Howard school system seeks community feedback on redistricting proposals for 2023 school year

 In November 2019, the Howard school board approved a redistricting plan that moved about 5,400 students to new schools for the 2020-21 academic year.
-The board’s plan was to balance the level of poverty across the county’s schools by moving 2,827 elementary, 568 middle and 2,007 high school students.
-In 2019, Superintendent Michael Martirano called it “the largest redistricting effort in Howard County’s history.”
-Martirano said it would undo a decade of overcrowding, advance socioeconomic equity across all Howard schools and establish a road map for the opening of High School 13.
+The board’s plan was to combat school overcrowding and address inequities in the distribution of students by moving 2,827 elementary, 568 middle and 2,007 high school students.
+In 2019, Superintendent Michael Martirano called it “the largest redistricting effort in Howard County’s history” and said it would undo a decade of overcrowding and advance socioeconomic equity across all Howard schools and establish a road map for the opening of high school 13.

-Four scenarios for redistricting in the 2023-2024 school year were presented last week as part of a new feasibility study conducted by Cooperative Strategies on behalf of the school system.
-Scott Leopold of Cooperative Strategies presented the scenarios during a meeting with the school board on June 9.
+Four scenarios for redistricting in the 2023-24 school year were presented last week as part of a new feasibility study conducted by Cooperative Strategies on behalf of the school system.
+Scott Leopold of Cooperative Strategies presented the scenarios during a meeting with the school board June 9.

-A survey was posted online last week for community members to give feedback about the scenarios.
+A survey was posted online recently for community members to give feedback about the scenarios.

 “The available capacity at Hammond High School is used to receive students from Oakland Mills High School, with Oakland Mills then receiving students from Long Reach High School,” Leopold said.
 “This frees up capacity at Long Reach High School to receive students from Howard High School.”